Manage GCP BigQuery Analytics Hub Data Exchange IAM Bindings

 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control and bulk and incremental member assignment.
+These snippets focus on specific IAM binding features: role-based access control and batch and incremental member assignment.
 They’re intentionally minimal rather than full access management solutions.

-The examples reference pre-existing infrastructure such as BigQuery Analytics Hub data exchanges.
-They focus on configuring IAM bindings rather than provisioning the data exchanges themselves.
+The examples reference pre-existing infrastructure such as BigQuery Analytics Hub data exchanges and IAM roles (predefined or custom).
+They focus on configuring access bindings rather than provisioning the underlying resources.

 To keep things focused, common IAM patterns are omitted, including: